 Question: My husband blames me for the ups and downs in his job.
 He claims that due to me, everything is going wrong in his life.
 I feel disappointed.
 However, I love him and don’t want to leave him.
 What can I do to save ourselves?

-I know it is hard and it hurts to see your loved one being irrational, especially when the manifestation of it is an attack on yourself.
-I would recommend that you help your husband by encouraging him to talk to someone he might trust (more importantly known to you as a rational and objective person) e.g. a friend, a family member or even a relationship counsellor.
-I urge you again to not take this predicament personally, it will help you with your emotional difficulties and will perhaps leave you with more motivation to gather skills to deal with the situation.
+I know it is hard, and it hurts to see your loved one being irrational, especially when the manifestation of it is an attack on yourself.
+I would recommend that you help your husband by encouraging him to talk to someone he might trust (more importantly known to you as a rational and objective person), e.g. a friend, a family member or even a relationship counsellor.
+I urge you again not to take this predicament; personally, it will help you with your emotional difficulties and will perhaps leave you with more motivation to gather skills to deal with the situation.
 All the best!